popdxo/heist-bot-auto-farm/README.md

 Clone/download the repo

-Make sure you have your discord token copied and a channel ID from a Discord server channel with the bot invited Before you get both the token and the channel ID, you must have developer mode enabled on your account.
+Make sure you have your discord token copied and a channel ID from a Discord server channel with the bot invited.

+Before you get both the token and the channel ID, you must have developer mode enabled on your account.

 If you need to get your Discord token, press ctrl+shift+i and go to the console tab then paste this in on the console tab.

 This will only output your token so nothing bad will happen

 ```javascript